Aerendir/bundle-aws-ses-monitor/src/Resources/doc/Configuration.md

             name: ses-your_app-bounces-topic # OPTIONAL.
 Required only to use the configuration commands.
             endpoint:
                 route_name: _shq_aws_ses_monitor_bounces_endpoint # OTIONAL.
 The endpoint AWS SNS calls when SES reports a bounce.
-                protocol: http # OPTIONAL.
-The protocol to use.
+                schema: https # OPTIONAL.
+The schema to use.
 Accepted values are: http, HTTP, https, HTTPS.
                 host: your_domain.com # REQUIRED.
 The hostname of your project when in production.
         filter:
             enabled: true # OPTIONAL.
 If false, no filtering of bounced recipients will happen.
 Complained are ever filtered.